Deep Signature: Characterization of Large-Scale Molecular Dynamics: Introduction

 To this end, we aim to develop a computationally efficient framework that incorporates the structural bioinformatics with coarse graining mapping for automatically analyzing protein trajectory dynamics.
 In particular, we first introduce a graph clustering module that learns to extract coarse grained dynamics by approximating soft spectral clustering.
 With the clustering assignment function implemented by a graph neural network and parameters learned automatically, we circumvent the need for manual selection of coarse graining mapping.
 Subsequently, we introduce a path signature transform module served as a feature extractor to characterize the interatomic interactive dynamics after coarse graining.
 Path signature is a mathematically principled concept that utilizes iterated integrals to describe geometric rough paths in a compact yet rich manner~\citep{Terry2014ICM}, thus suitable for our tasks where molecular trajectories are highly sampled and non-smooth.
 After attaching with a task-specific differentiable classifier or regressor, we devise an end-to-end framework, named Deep Signature, for efficiently characterizing the complex protein dynamics.
 Notably, due to the existence of considerable random fluctuation in simulated trajectories, ideal features ought to maintain symmetry respecting certain geometric transformations.
 We provide theoretical analysis that our extracted features exhibit invariance to translation, near invariance to rotation, equivariance to permutation of atomic coordinates, and invariance under time reparametrization of paths.
 Finally, we target our task on predicting functional properties of proteins from MD data, a fundamental task for developing novel drug therapies.
 We consider three benchmarks including gene regulatory dynamics, epidermal growth factor receptor (EGFR) mutation dynamics, and G protein-coupled receptors (GPCR) dynamics for performance evaluation.
-In summary, we make the following three key contributions:
+The contributions of our paper are as follows: \begin{itemize} \item We develop Deep signature, the first computationally efficient framework that characterizes the complex interatomic interactive dynamics of large-scale molecules. \item We theoretically demonstrate that our approach preserves symmetry under several geometrical transforms of atomic coordinates in 3D conformational space.
+Additionally, our method remains invariant under time reparameterization. \item We provide empirical results to show that our Deep Signature model achieves superior performance compared to other baseline methods on gene regulatory dynamics, EGFR mutation dynamics and GPCR dynamics. \end{itemize}